 More than 400 Global Telecom Club members representing decision-makers from the Tier-1, Tier-2, and Tier-3 from 40+ countries are expected to attend the event in Almaty which welcomes key decision-makers from the three top telecom companies.

-CC will bring together members and Telco Eco-Partners from various segments such as Data, SMS, Voice, Mobile, OTT, VAS, Cable, Satellite, Data Centers and other related segments.
-Attendees will meet, network with peers and explore new business opportunities, discuss latest market trends at the panel sessions and showcase their latest solutions.
-Members can also use the online meeting portal to directly schedule individual meetings with attendees.
+CIS GCCM 2021 will unite members and Telco Eco-Partners from telecom sectors, such as: Data, SMS, Voice, Mobile, OTT, VAS, Cable, Satellite, Data Centres and other related segments, aiming to: meet, network with peers, explore new business opportunities, discuss latest market trends at the knowledge-sharing/executive panel sessions, and showcase their latest products and solutions.

 |10:45 – 11:45||Executive Round Table Discussion|